FourteenBrush/Community-Survival/README.md

 - randomTickSpeed is set to 5 (default 1)
 - payerSleepPercentage is set to 1 (default 100)
 - All kinds of potions are stackable up to 16 (default 1)
+- view and simulation distance is set to 20 (default 10, I think)
+- entity-tracking-range is set to 256 for players, 128 for the rest

 ## Available commands (besides vanilla)
 | Command               | Description                                                                       |